-Nikky Bella Leaves WWE Forced By John Cena?
+Nikki Bella Leaves WWE, Forced By John Cena?

-Nikki Bella is leaving WWE for a brief period or at least till she has healed properly.
+Nikki Bella is leaving WWE for a brief period, or at least till she has healed properly.
 The wrestling star injured her neck in 2015 and has since had some issues with her neck.
 She suffered a bad injury and had to take a break after it for about 10 months before returning to the ring once again.
 Nikki and John shall both be away from the ring for a while.

-John has some movie project commitments and need to focus on them first before focusing on other elements such as WWE.
+John has some movie project commitments and needs to focus on them first before focusing on other elements such as WWE.

 Nikki confirmed to a fan that the two would be away as she heals and as John Cena finishes his film The Pact.
 Their last match was with the Miz and Maryse at WrestleMania 33 in which they won.
 The four of them are very competitive and constantly feud with each other.
 The Miz and his wife even parodied the two and fun of how much Nikki wanted to get married while making fun of Cena.

-John and Nikki found it funny but John wouldn’t take the joke lightly either as he decided that he would make comments about the two.
+John and Nikki found it funny, but John wouldn’t take the joke lightly either as he decided that he would make comments about the two.

-The couples constantly abuse each other so either its part of the acting or they genuinely dislike each other.
+The couple constantly teases each other, so either it’s part of the acting or they genuinely dislike each other.

 It is such an honor to stand next to the woman I love, @BellaTwins, at @WrestleMania. pic.twitter.com/GhoVpNlU7n